drueck/advent-of-code-2021/README.md

 [https://adventofcode.com/2021](https://adventofcode.com/2021)

-Trying this in Rust again for a second year.
+Trying this in Rust again for a second year, with Elixir as a fallback if I get stuck. ;)